 The risk identification process generates a risk catalogue that is being updated throughout all the project lifecycle.
-In the PIXEL project, we have used a shared spread sheet as an agile tool for keeping the risk catalogue up to date, being available for all work package leaders.
+In the PIXEL project, we have used a Google Sheet as an agile tool for keeping the risk catalogue up to date, being available for all work package leaders.
+The aspect that this tool will take is shown in the figure below.
+We have included here the example from another project in which several PIXEL partners are participating (INTER-IoT):